19hours/sg-statutes/Acts/Energy Conservation Act.md

 (2) On payment of such sum of money, no further proceedings shall be taken against that person in respect of the offence.

-(3) The Minister may make regulations to prescribe the offences which may be compounded.
+(3) The Minister may make regulations to prescribe the offences which may be compounded, including offences under the provisions of this Act which have been repealed.

+[Act 24 of 2017 wef 01/01/2018]

 (4) All sums collected under this section shall be paid to the Consolidated Fund.